 Rashid is a fun-loving technophile with an acrobatic fighting style that allows him to freely dart in and out of striking range and exploit his opponent's impatience.
 Together with his retainer Azam, he travels the world in search of fun, mystery, and adventure.

-- V-Skill - Front Flip/Airborne Eagle Spike/Rolling Assault/Nail Assault - A variable V-Skill, Rashid can either flip or roll towards his opponent, with the option of following up with a kick attack.
+- V-Skill I - Front Flip/Airborne Eagle Spike/Rolling Assault/Nail Assault - A variable V-Skill, Rashid can either flip or roll towards his opponent, with the option of following up with a kick attack.

 - V-Reversal - Sliding Roll - A roll through the opponent.